Fenderesk District

-Toponymy
+Fenderesk District (بخش فندرسک) is in Ramian County, Golestan province, Iran.
+Its capital is the city of Khan Bebin.

+Etymology

 The origin of the name Fenderesk is rooted in the administrative structure of the mountain districts of northern Iran.
 On the Iranian landscape today, a mountain is generally referred to as a kuh (Persian), dagh (Turkic) and, to a much lesser extent, jabal (Arabic).
 Lost among these are words such as “gar or jar”, “ostan”, “fand/fend”, and “band/vand” that in their own context also mean “mountain”.